sharkcommits/docker_builder/README.md

 ## Step 2:

-Clone the repository and put your desired files into that folder, such as your csv files, python files for your project.
+Clone this repository and put your desired files under the *src* folder; such as your csv files, python files for your project.

-We are gonna change the *Dockerfile* and make it compatible to our machine learning project.
+We are gonna change the *requirements.txt* for our needs.

-Since we're working on Python Env. we're not gonna change the first lines.

-Open *Dockerfile* and go to the ninth line right below the `COPY ./src ./src` line.
-We are gonna copy our files through this line.
-Let's say we have **train.csv**, **test.csv** and **training.py** files in our folder right next to our **Dockerfile**.
-We need to add one line per file in order to copy them during the building.
-For example:

-`COPY train.csv ./train.csv`
-`COPY test.csv ./test.csv`
-`COPY training.py ./training.py`

-Then, change the *requirements.txt* for your needs.
 You can add new packages, remove some of them or just leave it as it is.
 This one contains following Python packages:

 - numpy
 - pandas